Table of Contents Show

 About Blue Ridge Reservoir

-The Blue Ridge Reservoir is a picturesque canyon lake created in 1965 along the Mogollon Rim.
+The Blue Ridge Reservoir, also known as the C.C.
+Cragin Dam, is a picturesque canyon lake created in 1965 along the Mogollon Rim.
 At an elevation of just under 7,000 feet, it is in a mostly undeveloped area in the beautiful Coconino National Forest.
 The closest populated community is called Clint’s Well, and the larger town of Payson is 23 miles away.

-In 2004, this dam and reservoir were officially renamed after a longtime public official named C. C. Cragin.
-It’s a shame to give up such a descriptive moniker, so many people have just kept calling it Blue Ridge.
+In 2004, this important water source was officially renamed after a longtime public official named C. C. Cragin.
+It’s a shame to give up such a descriptive moniker, however, many people have continued calling it Blue Ridge.

 The narrow, winding waterway resembles a river in places.
 It has a thick cover of mature ponderosa pine trees along its hilly banks down to the water’s edge.
 Because of this lack of sandy shores, the reservoir is not suited for swimming or sunbathing.
 However, it has excellent access for kayaking and canoeing.

 Fishing is a big draw, as well.
-The reservoir is well stocked with rainbow, brook, and brown trout.
+The Arizona Game and Fish Department ensure the reservoir is well stocked with rainbow, brown, and brook trout.
 Blue Ridge Reservoir camping also means excellent opportunities for hiking and biking and observing wildlife.

 Blue Ridge Reservoir Camping